jhmaster2000/NoclipUtils/SCRIPTS.md

 ## Global Scripts
 These scripts (hopefully) work anywhere on the website.

-### Teleport Camera
+### Teleport Cameras
+A group of scripts for teleporting the different camera types to specified coordinates.

+#### WASD Camera
-Teleports the camera to the specified coordinates.
+Teleports the WASD camera to the specified coordinates.

 **Usage:**
 ```js